dgaydukov/cert-aws/sa/files/sa.md

         * spot instances may terminate before finish job
         * if spot terminate, your message won't be visible until visibility timeout ends
         * you can use CloudWatch to monitor calls, and if you get failed `ReceiveMessage` or detect terminating spot instance, you can extract `ReceiveRequestAttemptId`, and call `ReceiveMessage` with same attemptId from another machine
+        * you won't see attemptId in response, yet if you call with same attemptId you got same messages `aws sqs receive-message --queue-url=https://sqs.us-east-1.amazonaws.com/530313143429/test.fifo --max-number-of-messages=10 --receive-request-attempt-id=123 --attribute-names=All`
     * Sequence number - assigned to each messages by sqs But you can also use standard queue (unordered) but place order field into each message, and by this you imitate order.
 It guarantee at-least-once delivery. you can use Amazon SQS Java Messaging Library that implements the JMS 1.1 specification and uses Amazon SQS as the JMS provider.